Fun with veth-devices, Linux bridges and VLANs in unnamed Linux network namespaces – VIII

 Fun with veth-devices, Linux bridges and VLANs in unnamed Linux network namespaces – V

-we shall apply what we have learned for the setup of two separated VLANs in our experimental network namespace environment.
+we shall apply what we have learned for the setup of two separated VLANs in an experimental network namespace environment.